What is Project Management in Construction

 Budget problems can arise in any project, regardless of its scale.
 Anticipating them and identifying viable workarounds is an important skill.
 Supply chain issues must also be expected, especially when materials are sourced from many different parts of the world.

-Since the availability of individual workers can't be guaranteed every day, a good risk management plan should also include fallback options for critical roles.
-This can introduce significant financial overhead, depending on the rarity of some specializations on the market.
+Since the availability of individual workers cannot be guaranteed every day, a good risk management plan should also include fallback options for critical roles.
+This can introduce significant financial overhead, depending on the rarity of some specialisations on the market.
 Building strong, long-term connections with qualified experts is important for avoiding this problem.

 The right project manager can make all the difference in a construction project.
 The construction industry has a reputation for being a stressful working environment, and this applies to management as much as it does to construction workers.
 Project management in construction comes with its own set of unique challenges that any experienced manager must anticipate and know how to deal with.